 For additional features, please continue to read this help document, or check ExCompare home page.

-Between tool buttons and result list, is the paths info line.
-It displays the "root" paths of two folders/file archives that were compared.
+means there are totally 3 differences: 1 file/folder (config.ini) exists only in first path, 1 file/folder (uninst.exe) exists only in second path.
+Therefore, 3 - 1 -1 = 1 file/folder (advconf.ini) exists in both paths, but they are different.The two paths on top bar are the "root" paths of two folders/file archives that were compared.
 Each path can have additional path levels that were skipped when option auto adjust path is enabled.

 The list shows found differences or all sub-items.
 Right-click on any item in the list, a context menu will be shown.
-You also can double-click on an item to open the details window to check detailed information about the item.
+You can also double-click on an item to open the details window to check detailed information about the item.

 If you click on an item in result list, the status bar will show what properties (such as name, modified time, attributes) have been used for detecting differences for the item.

-Note: the differences detected by ExCompare could be incomplete due to option fast mode.
+Note: The differences detected by ExCompare could be incomplete due to option fast mode.
 For example, even if file names and contents are both different, fast mode could have skipped content comparison, therefore only name difference is detected.

-Besides folders, ExCompare is designed to compare the contents of file archives, not the file archives themselves directly (Windows has provided a file compare tool - FC).
+Besides folders, ExCompare is designed to compare the contents of file archives, not the file archives themselves directly (Windows has provided a file compare tool, FC).

 By default, ExCompare treats files specified in the path boxes as archives, and tries to extract them to compare files/folders inside.

-With this option enabled, ExCompare no longer tries to extract the files specified in path boxes, instead, it compares the two files directly.
+With this option enabled, ExCompare no longer tries to extract the files specified in path boxes; instead, it compares the two files directly.

 Let ExCompare automatically skip "insignificant" path levels, so that two paths can still match even if they have different depths.